opengeospatial/HY_Features/section_7.md

 #### 7.5.3 The Surface Water Body types

-The Surface Water model defines typical specialisations of a water body on the land surface.
+The Surface Water model defines typical specializations of a water body on the land surface.
 Being a specialization of the HY\_WaterBody class each subtypes inherits the *stratum*, *waterpool*, *watercourse*, *upstreamWaterBody*,* downstreamWaterBody*, *fixedLandmark*,* streamCrossSection* and *streamLongitudinalSection* properties.
 From the general HY\_HydroFeature class the special water bodies inherit the *name* property, which allows to handle names given to them in cross-jurisdiction and multi-lingual contexts.
 Each specialisation is understood to be part of the hydrographic network.
-In other contexts other specialisations, or a typical segmentation may exist, that not conforms to the types defined in this standard.
+In other contexts other specializations, or a typical segmentation may exist, that not conforms to the types defined in this standard.

 The HY\_River feature type defines the existence of body of surface water, participating in a hydrographic network, special due to its property to permanently or temporarily flow.